For reporting a violation of the Academic Dishonesty Code.

 Evaluation form used upon completion of a HWS course.

-Petition required when registering for a restricted Health and Wellness course.
+Petition required when registering for a restricted HWS course.

-Students wishing to minor in Health and Wellness studies must complete an application and return it into the West Gymnasium, Main Office.
+Students wishing to minor in HWS must complete an application and return it into the HSW Office in the West Gym (Room 5).

-Form for independent study, internship, or TA (requires instructor signature)
+Form for independent study, internship or teaching assistantship (requires instructor signature).

 Waiver form needed for participation in any HWS activity class.